Avian influenza virus strains are described as low pathogenicity avian influenza (LPAI) or high pathogenicity avian influenza (HPAI).

 - At home, show birds should always undergo a period of quarantine before returning to the flock.

-- Keep a register of all bird movements in and out of your properties.
+- Keep a register of all bird movements onto and off your properties.

 - Limit visitor access to your birds.